Mon – Sun: 24/7 Plumbing

 Get the Full Compatibility Rundown

-Pipe relining offers a minimally invasive, cost-effective solution for restoring old, damaged pipes without full replacement.
-However, it is crucial to consider pipe material compatibility when determining if relining is right for your plumbing system.
+Pipe relining offers a minimally invasive, cost-effective solution for restoring old, damaged pipes without complete replacement.
+However, it is crucial to consider pipe material compatibility when determining if relining is suitable for your plumbing system.

 Cast iron, galvanised steel, copper, and concrete pipes are often good candidates for epoxy barriers as long as deterioration is not too severe.
 On the other hand, materials like PVC, ABS, and lead pipes present limitations for proper relining.